 1. Copenhagen

-Copenhagen is among the best cities to study in Denmark, with well-known colleges and universities including Copenhagen University, IT University of Copenhagen, and Royal Danish Academy of Fine Arts.
+Copenhagen is among the best cities to study in Denmark, with well-known colleges and universities including University of Copenhagen, IT University of Copenhagen, and Royal Danish Academy – Architecture, Design, Conservation.

 2. Aarhus

-Aarhus is a city that is complete with historical events and cultural attractions.
-Furthermore, it is the country’s second-largest city.
-When in Aarhus, one should not forget to take a trip to the following places: Den Gamle By, ARoS Aarhus Kunstmuseum, Aarhus Cathedral, Aarhus Botanical Gardens, and Tivoli Friheden.
+Aarhus is a city rich in history and cultural attractions.
+It is Denmark’s second-largest city.
+When in Aarhus, students can visit Den Gamle By, ARoS Aarhus Art Museum, Aarhus Cathedral, the Aarhus Botanical Gardens, Tivoli Friheden, and Moesgaard Museum.

-On the topic of educational institutions, the most notable ones in the city are Aarhus University, Aarhus School of Architecture, Royal Academy of Music Aarhus, Jutland Art Academy, and Aarhus Technical College.
+On the topic of educational institutions, the most notable ones in the city are Aarhus University, Aarhus School of Architecture, Royal Academy of Music Aarhus, Jutland Art Academy, and AARHUS TECH.

-On the other hand, Aarhus Technical College, or AARHUS TECH is a highly regarded vocational education and training center in the country.
-It opened its doors to students in 1828.
-Additionally, the Erasmus+ accredited center of excellence has three main campuses.
+On the other hand, AARHUS TECH is a highly regarded vocational education and training institution in the country.
+It was founded in 1828 and has three main campuses.
+The school also holds Erasmus+ accreditation for 2021 to 2027.

 3. Aalborg

-Situated in Denmark’s Jutland region, the city of Aalborg is known for its awe-inspiring sights.
-A few of these include the Utzon Center, House of Music, The Kunsten Museum of Modern Art, Nordkraft, and Aalborg Tower.
-As of 2022, about 109,100 people are residing in the vibrant area.
+Situated in Denmark’s Jutland region, Aalborg is the main city of North Jutland and is known for its cultural attractions and waterfront.
+A few highlights include the Utzon Center, the House of Music, Kunsten Museum of Modern Art, Nordkraft, and Aalborg Tower.
+At the start of 2026, Aalborg Municipality had about 226,000 residents.

 4. Odense

-Odense is Denmark’s third-largest city and it is famed for its historical attractions like Egeskov Castle, Funen Open-Air Village, Odense Zoo, Denmark’s Railway Museum, and St. Knud’s Cathedral.
-On top of these, it is also popular for being the birthplace of renowned author Hans Christian Andersen.
+Odense is Denmark’s third-largest city and is known for historical attractions such as Egeskov Castle, the Funen Village, Odense Zoo, the Danish Railway Museum, and St. Canute’s Cathedral.
+It is also famous as the hometown of author Hans Christian Andersen.

 5. Roskilde

 Roskilde is another one of the best cities to study in Denmark for international students.
-The former Viking hub was known as the country’s capital until the 14th century.
-Now, it is famous for the music festival called The Roskilde Festival.
-Aside from this, tourists flock to the city to visit The Viking Ship Museum, Roskilde Cathedral, and Ledreborg Palace.
+The former Viking hub served as Denmark’s capital until 1443.
+Today, it is famous for Roskilde Festival, a major nonprofit music and culture festival.
+Aside from this, tourists flock to the city to visit the Viking Ship Museum, Roskilde Cathedral, and Ledreborg Palace.

 In the area, Roskilde University is a prominent institute for higher learning.
-It is a public university that was established in the year 1972.
-It has four main departments complete with numerous courses and programs to choose from and these are the Department of Communication and Arts, Department of People and Technology, Department of Science and Environment, and Department of Social Sciences and Business.
+It is a public university that was established in 1972.
+It has four main departments with numerous courses and programs to choose from: the Department of Communication and Arts, the Department of People and Technology, the Department of Science and Environment, and the Department of Social Sciences and Business.

-Europe’s “Land of Everyday Wonder” is filled to the brim with picturesque destinations which is why it is not surprising to know that Denmark is on almost every vacationer’s travel bucket list.
-A few of the most-visited places include Tivoli Gardens, Nyhavn, the National Museum of Denmark, LEGO House, and Kronborg Slot.
-Of course, it is also a must to try the local delicacies like stegt flæsk med persillesovs, karbonader, frikadeller, smørrebrød, and koldskål med kammerjunker.
+Europe’s “Land of Everyday Wonder” has many picturesque destinations, which is why Denmark is a popular travel destination.
+Popular places include Tivoli Gardens, Nyhavn, the National Museum of Denmark, LEGO House, and Kronborg Castle.
+It is also worth trying local dishes such as stegt flæsk med persillesovs, frikadeller, smørrebrød, karbonader, and koldskål med kammerjunker.

 We hope you find this article on the best cities to study in Denmark for international students informative and helpful.
-Make sure to also check out the Study in Denmark and Available Programs in Europe pages for more informative articles and scholarship opportunities.
+Make sure to also check out the Study in Denmark and Available Programs in Europe!